IBMStreams/streamsx.documentation/docs/spl/atom/atom-guide-4-create.markdown

 `type Alert = rstring id, rstring poi, rstring message, float64 distance;`

-Paste the preceeding line at the top of the file, right before the line `composite BusAlerts`.
-Next is a `logic` clause.
-On each tuple received by the operator, the `logic` clause is executed.
-Since you have two input streams, you have two `onTuple` clauses.
+Enter the preceeding line at the top of the file, right before the line `composite BusAlerts`.
+Next, add a **logic** clause to the `Custom` operator.

+The **logic** clause is executed on each tuple that is received by the operator.
+Because you have two input streams, you have two **`onTuple`** clauses.

 If the tuple is from the `POI_FromFile` stream, the code within the `onTuple POI_FromFile` clause is executed.
 Otherwise the code within the `onTuple ParsedDataStream` clause is executed.

 ```
 stream<Alert> BusesToAlert  = Custom(ParsedDataStream; POI_FromFile)